 John Quincy Adams, Sixth President of the United States

 As president, Adams faced steadfast hostility from the Jacksonians in Congress, which perhaps explained his relatively few substantive accomplishments while in the White House.
 He proposed a progressive national program, including federal funding of an interstate system of roads and canals and the creation of a national university.
 Critics, especially Jackson’s supporters, argued that such advancements exceeded federal authority according to the Constitution.
 The Erie Canal was completed while Adams was in office, linking the Great Lakes to East Coast and enabling a flow of products such as grain, whiskey and farm produce to Eastern markets.
 Adams also sought to provide Native Americans with territory in the West, but like many of his initiatives this failed to find support in Congress.

 Up for reelection in 1828, Adams was hurt by accusations of corruption and criticism of his unpopular domestic program, among other issues; he lost badly to Jackson, who captured most of the southern and western votes.
 Adams became only the second president in U.S. history to fail to win a second term; the first had been his own father, in 1800.
 He retired to private life in Massachusetts only briefly, winning election to the House of Representatives in 1830.
 He served as a leading congressman for the rest of his life, earning the nickname “Old Man Eloquent” for his passionate support of freedom of speech and universal education, and especially for his strong arguments against slavery, the “peculiar institution” that would tear the nation apart only decades later.
-After suffering two strokes, Adams died in 1848, at the age of 80.
+After suffering two strokes, Adams died on February 23, 1848 at the age of 80.